EstevahnAguilera/SpaceGame/README.md

 - You lose if any alien reaches the bottom or crashes into your ship

 ## Story and Narrative
-There isn’t an interactive storyline yet as the focus of the game is on arcade-style gameplay.
+There isn't an interactive storyline yet as the focus of the game is on arcade-style gameplay.
+Here is the backstory though:

 There was once a man named Bob.